-Trikka aims to foster a collaborative ecosystem for sustainable circular design.
+Trikka aims to kickstart a collaborative ecosystem for sustainable reuse-friendly design.

-With Trikka the same part works in different products.
-Something you know from the little bricks made by LEGO and others.
+Multi-use?
+Yes: At Trikka every part works in different products.
+Something you know from the little plastic bricks made by LEGO and others.

 Check the products and their multi-use parts in our → product catalog.

 Why is this Sustainable?

 Trikka is an approach to (open) circular design.
 According to the 9-R-framework a circular economy is recognised by 9 key practices.
 Trikka enables all of them.